 Students can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
 Go to minors for a complete listing of courses.
 Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
 All art students display their work in the Final Sunday Art Show at the conclusion of each session.

 The Drawing and Painting course may include the use of pencil, charcoal, pastel, tempera, watercolor, acrylic, and collage.
 This course is part of each art major’s schedule.
 The curriculum stresses the importance of observational drawing skills.
 The Ceramics course focuses on basic principles of construction and hand building.
 Ceramic decoration includes instruction in both glazing and non-traditional methods.
-Wheel throwing may be included.
-The highlight of each session will be a Raku firing.
+Wheel throwing may be included, and students may participate in a Raku firing.
 The Fiber Arts course is multifaceted.
 Students are offered a variety of instruction in the use of yarns, threads, floss, fabric, embellishment items, natural materials, and dyeing techniques.
 Small looms and sewing machines are available to produce 2D and 3D pieces.
-Dyeing silk is a part of each class.
+Dyeing silk may be included on the class.

 The Sculpture course explores the use of structural principles and forms to create new and innovative works of art.
 Art majors study sculptural history, from classical to contemporary, through analysis of famous sculptures and sculptors.
 Both realistic and abstract sculpture may be constructed, using traditional and non-traditional materials.

 The Printmaking course will experiment with various printing processes: linoleum cuts, mono-prints, collagraphs, wood cuts, and etchings.
 There may also be an opportunity for reduction printing and bookmaking.